k29/k29.github.io/bookshelf.md

 * Psychology of Human Misjudgement
 * Creative Selection
 * Unbearable Lightness of Being
+* A study in Scarlet
 * Flow

 ### Earlier Reads
 * Shoe Dog
 * When Breath Becomes Air
 * Surely you'are joking Mr. Feynman
+* What do you care what other people think?
+* Looking for Alaska